zcash/zcash/nix/README.md

 3. Use/test the build results. `nix build` will create a symlink called `./result` that points to the build results inside the nix store.
 This is the only filesystem modification made outside of the nix store.
 4. If the build fails, is missing a build artifact you want/need, or if you discover any other flaw during testing the build results, please [let us know](https://github.com/zcash/zcash/issues).

+#### Other Derivations

+There are other `nix derivations` users may want to build independently:

+*Downloading Sources:*

+Run `nix build ./nix/sources` to download all external sources.
+Useful if you need to run the rest of the build offline.

 ### Pros/Cons of using this approach
 There are a few pros/cons to this approach versus the production approach.